animus

 The result is visible everywhere: exhaustion without recovery.
 Repetition without insight.
 Lives that look successful from the outside and feel hollow from within.

 Animus does not replace therapy, practice, or the long process of change.
+The claim is narrower, and harder: the pattern can be decoded, it can be faced, and only what is faced moves.

 It begins with confrontation.